davvid/wildmatch/README.md

     make test

 The test suite is borrowed from the Git project and can be found in `tests/t3070-wildmatch.sh`.
-You can run the test script directly for closer debugging.
-We use [sharness](https://github.com/mlafeldt/sharness) to run the tests.
+Run the test script directly for debugging.
+[sharness](https://github.com/mlafeldt/sharness) is used to run the tests.

 Passing the `-v` flag to the test script increases its verbosity, and passing the `--immediate` flag tells the test suite to stop on the first failure.